ashah01/Scaling-laws-framework/Readme.md

 A standard model that's known to scale well should be used, on a dataset of appropriate difficulty. [[ResNet on CIFAR10]] is chosen for its combination of speed and expressivity.
 This will rule out whether depth is failing for an architectural reason, or something more elusive such as the absence of a learning rate scheduler.

+- [x] Implement ResNet on CIFAR10

+Depth appears to be working now, fortunately.
+That being said, there are two questions that remain:

+1. ResNet is so effective that smaller sizes take exceedingly long on the test loss patience early stopping paradigm.
+Should this be changed?
+If so, how?
+2. The ResNet architecture scales width by 2x for every increase by one block in depth.
+This is because the feature map size is halved, so the number of filters is doubled to preserve the time complexity per layer.
+Does this mean my width vs. depth scaling strategies are fair comparisons?